vaiish371/tp/docs/UserGuide.md

 ### 2.21 Setting Assignment Deadline : `set assignment deadline`

 The `set assigment deadline` command allows you to set the date which you have to grade the assignment by.
-If a deadline had previously been set, it will be updated by the new deadline.
+If a deadline had previously been set, the deadline of the assignment will be updated with the new deadline.

 Format: `set assignment deadline /a ASSIGNMENT_NAME /d DEADLINE`